YashGupta033/python-sdk-docs2/docs/websockets/detailed_marketdata.md

+Detailed MarketData offers real-time access to comprehensive and detailed information about financial instruments.
+It provides users with a continuous stream of up-to-date data, including market depth, bid-ask spreads, trading volumes, and price movements.
+This function is invaluable for traders and investors seeking in-depth insights into market dynamics, enabling them to make informed decisions based on the most current and detailed market data available.

 To get the detailed marketdata, the first step is to subscribe the instrument for which we need the data.

 Below is the list of exchange codes which will be required while subscribing to a particular instrument.